openstack-archive/ec2-driver/README.md

 * Python 2.7 and above
 * Amazon Web Service (AWS) SDK for Python --  Boto 2.31.1

+1. In the config file set the number of CPU units, Memory and storage that you would like to allocate in EC2 at the disposal.

 ##Dev Environment Setup

 ###Requirements